 IRAs and the Secure Act with Blended Families

-For most of our clients, an IRA is the biggest asset they’ll ever have—bigger, often, even than real estate.
-Because of the way IRAs work, when a person passes, it’s usually all still there, which is why it’s so crucial to talk about who inherits these funds when you die, especially in blended families.
+For most of our clients, an IRA is the biggest asset they’ll ever have—bigger, often even, than real estate.
+Because of how IRAs work, when a person passes, it’s usually all still there, so it’s crucial to talk about who inherits these funds when you die, especially in blended families.

 Up until 2019, inheritors of IRAs could draw these funds out over a lifetime.
-This made it a great planning tool, since it stretched that money for years, allowing the interest to grow.
-It also acted as a bit of a stopgap so that young or less-responsible inheritors didn’t spend it all in a matter of months.
+This made it a great planning tool since it stretched that money for years, allowing the interest to grow.
+It also acted as a bit of a stopgap so that a young or less-responsible beneficiary doesn’t spend it all in a matter of months.

-The Importance of an IRA Trust for Blended Families
+What is an IRA Trust Good for in Blended Families?

-That’s why we’re going to establish an IRA Legacy Trust for Mark.
+That’s why we will establish an IRA Legacy Trust for Mark.

 By doing this, Mark has ensured that his minor son cannot draw his entire IRA inheritance as a child.
-In fact, because of the way we’ll structure the trust, he’ll have to wait until the age of 26 to get it.
+In fact, because of how we’ll structure the trust, he’ll have to wait until age 26 to get it.
 We’ve now also made sure that Mark’s special needs grandchild will not suddenly come into so much money that she is kicked off Medi-Cal or SSI.

 This also allows the account to earn more interest, so even though they’ll have to pay taxes upon withdrawal, his children will ultimately collect much more money than if they had taken out all the funds in the first year.

-Mark is also going to leave a percentage of his IRA to Kim and stipulate that when she passes away, the funds go to his adult children.
+Mark will also leave Kim a percentage of his IRA and stipulate that when she passes away, the funds will go to his adult children.
 This is something Kim can never change.

 By establishing this retirement trust, Mark has much more control over how his retirement funds are handled after his death and has positioned everyone in his family to make the most out of his money.